Eliaspaz2/HTB-Writeups/Medium/Devhub/readme.md

 # Lateral Movement

-At this stage I needed assistance reviewing public documentation to understand the intended attack path.

 The local machine exposed an internal API used by the analyst account.

 After reviewing the functionality of that API, it became possible to retrieve the analyst user's SSH private key.